ItsZeusBro/FileInteractionModel/README.md

 #### sPosaQuanaClus
 This is a string that could be a Positionality, Quantality, or Clusivity, in cases where a general class handles all three for general tasks.

-## Corruptions

-#### Sanatiz
-This is a corruption of the english word "Sanatizer".
-We like Sanatiz better.

-#### Sclusatiz
-Sclusatiz is the Sanatiz'r of a would be Clusivity string

-#### Squanatiz
-Squanatiz is the Sanatiz'r of a would be Quantality string

-#### Sposatiz
-Sposatiz is the Sanatiz'r of a would be Positonality string

 ## Analogies
 #### Model